 New South Wales, Australia

-Carroll College is a mixed, non-selective, Roman Catholic, independent secondary school in New South Wales, serving students from the age of 11-18.
-The secondary school is situated in Broulee.
+Kambala is an all-girls, non-selective, Anglican, independent, all-through day and boarding school in New South Wales, serving students from the age of 4-18.
+The all-through school is situated in Rose Bay, and overlooks the Sydney Harbour.